AlbertLei/articles/How-I-use-natbib.md

 One should use the custom abbreviation only if she cites Alice and Bob (2020) more than 10 times in a paragraph.

 (2) Use `\citeauthor` and `\citeyear` for author names and year.
-I have never use it and instead simply typed the author names and year.
+I usually avoided using it and simply typed the author names and year.

 (3) Here is a [detailed manual](http://merkel.texture.rocks/Latex/natbib.php?lang=en) for natbib.